aaanh/foobar2k-configs/README.md

 Manually

-1. Download or clone this repository
+1. Download or clone this repository or the release source file
 1. Copy all of its content, barring this `README.md` file
 1. Open Explorer and navigate to `%APPDATA%\foobar2000` on the address bar
     1. (<kbd>Win + R</kbd> &rightarrow; `%APPDATA%\foobar2000` &rightarrow; <kbd>Enter</kbd>)